Black Manta: The New 52

 Meanwhile, the Others were reunited and discovered that there was a seventh Atlantean relic in the Dead King's tomb.
 Manta took Shin captive in the Dead King's tomb to find the seventh relic and located in the Dead King's throne.
 Manta prepared to kill Shin but was thwarted when Aquaman and the Others attacked his henchmen.
 Black Manta killed Vostok-X and escaped with the relic scepter.
 After Vostok-X's death, Aquaman, through tears, swore that he would kill Manta in revenge.
 Black Manta delivered the relic scepter to a mysterious Atlantean, who was revealed to be his employer, but the Others ambushed them and attacked.
 The mysterious Atlantean managed to grab the relic scepter and escape while Black Manta was forced to battle the Others, resulting in Manta and his henchmen being taken away by the authorities.
-While in Belle Reve Prison, Black Manta refused to join Amanda Waller's Suicide Squad.
+While in Belle Reve, Black Manta refused to join Amanda Waller's Suicide Squad.

-During the Forever Evil storyline, Amanda Waller approached Black Manta again to join the Suicide Squad.
+During the Forever Evil storyline, Waller approached Black Manta again to join the Suicide Squad.
 Black Manta declined again at the same time as Deathstorm and Power Ring invade Belle Reve.
-After hearing Amanda Waller's offer to join the Suicide Squad, Black Manta retrieved his equipment during Belle Reve's prison break and accepted the Secret Society's coin.
+After hearing Waller's offer to join the Suicide Squad, Black Manta retrieved his equipment during Belle Reve's prison break and accepted the Secret Society's coin.
 At the Justice League's Watchtower, after claiming Aquaman's trident, Black Manta tossed the coin in the ocean.
 Black Manta took the trident to his father's grave stating his quest to kill Aquaman was over.
 Looking up, he witnessed Ultraman moving the moon in front of the sun resulting in the creation of massive tidal waves.
 The waves washed the grave of Black Manta's father away which gave him a new purpose: to destroy the Crime Syndicate.
-After retrieving Black Adam's body from the ocean, Black Manta met up with Lex Luthor, the Kryptonian clone that Lex Luthor created, and Captain Cold, where he informed them of what Ultraman's actions did to his father's grave.
-Lex Luthor realizes that with the help of his Kryptonian clone, Black Adam, Black Manta, and Captain Cold, he might be able to stop the Crime Syndicate.
+After retrieving Black Adam's body from the ocean, Black Manta met up with Lex Luthor, Subject B-0, and Captain Cold, where he informed them of what Ultraman's actions did to his father's grave.
+Lex Luthor realizes that with the help of B-0, Adam, Black Manta, and Captain Cold, he might be able to stop the Crime Syndicate.

 DC Rebirth

+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".